Buckling needs critical thinking!

 - For the check of steel connections, there is an IDEA StatiCa Connection that can check not only the stress/strain but also the most critical buckling shapes and corresponding critical load.

-- The global stability can be analyzed in IDEA StatiCa Member that enables engineers to run the geometrically and materially nonlinear analysis with imperfections to find the buckling shapes and factors of the structural member.
+- The global stability can be analyzed in IDEA StatiCa Member which enables engineers to run the geometrically and materially nonlinear analysis with imperfections to find the buckling shapes and factors of the structural member.

 Both applications are available in a 14-day free trial to be tested.